dawood9598/gpt-k8s-inference/README.md

 This repository contains the necessary files and instructions to deploy a GPT-2 language model on Kubernetes using Helm.
 The setup includes creating a Kubernetes deployment, service, and ingress to expose the model for inference.

 # Overview
 The project demonstrates how to deploy an LLM (GPT-2) on Kubernetes.
 The application is containerized and deployed with a Helm chart, allowing for easy management and scalability.
-The service is exposed via a LoadBalancer, making it accessible for external use.
-Features

 # Containerized GPT Model:
 - The GPT-2 model is packaged in a Docker container for easy deployment.